e0397123/comp-analysis/README.md

-# comp-analysis
-Repository for AAAI-2024 Paper - A Comprehensive Analysis of the Effectiveness of Large Language Models as Automatic Dialogue Evaluators

-## Data and code are in preparation.
+# Data and code are in preparation.